Lesaloon/WASP/README.md

 1. Database Design

-The system will use a relational database to manage the inventory effectively.
+The system will use an MS SQL database to manage the inventory effectively.
 Tables and Fields

     Item Table (Abstract)